simpleiot/simpleiot/docs/development.md

 - implement moving averages, scaling, etc on sensor data.
 - combine data from multiple sensors
 - implement custom logic for a particular application
+- a component in an edge device such as a cellular modem

+Being able to arranged devices in an arbitrary hiearchy also opens up some interesting possibilities such as creating virtual devices that have a number of children that are collecting data.
+The parent virtual device could have rules or logic that operate off data from child devices.
+In this case, the virtual parent device might be a town or city, and the child devices are physical gateways collecting data.

 Eventually, it seems logical to have a scriping language where formulas can be written to operate on any `Device:Point` data.
 While there are likely many other